act65/masters-thesis/sprints/inverse-energy/irl.md

 ### A metric

-- Optimal policy is invariant to affine transformation (and scalings?)
+- Optimal policy is invariant to affine transformation (and scalings?) of the reward (and value)
 - Two reward fns can be the same except for a single state, and produce vastly different optimal policies.

 So rather than measuring the difference between the learned reward (which assumes we have access to it...).
 We could evaluate by comparing the optimal policies under the two rewards.